andy-maier/python-garbagetracker/docs/intro.rst

 * By specifying the Python command line option: ``-W default``
 * By invoking Python with the environment variable: ``PYTHONWARNINGS=default``

-It is recommended that users of the garbagetracker project run their test code with ``DeprecationWarning`` messages being shown, so they become aware of any use of deprecated functionality.
+It is recommended that users of the Yagot project run their test code with ``DeprecationWarning`` messages being shown, so they become aware of any use of deprecated functionality.

-Here is a summary of the deprecation and compatibility policy used by the garbagetracker project, by version type:
+Here is a summary of the deprecation and compatibility policy used by the Yagot project, by version type:

 * New patch version (M.N.P -> M.N.P+1): No new deprecations; no new
   functionality; backwards compatible.